In Marshall, Michigan, you’re invited to Work Boldly and Live Beautifully. Innovation and small-town charm are find in Marshall.

-Continuing Industrial Education
+Continuing Industrial Education for Adults

 A range of jobs in the skilled trades, as well as engineering positions, are available at a number of Marshall area employers, including Eaton, Tenneco, Tribal Manufacturing, Autocam and Marshall Excelsior.
-And there are many opportunities on the horizon with Ford’s BlueOval Battery Park Michigan scheduled to open in 2026.
+And there are many opportunities on the horizon with Ford’s BlueOval Battery Park Michigan, scheduled to open in 2026.

-Michigan Works Southwest
+Michigan Works!
+Southwest

 Our regional Michigan Works! office connects people who need jobs with companies who need to fill jobs throughout the state.
 Funded by state and federal governments through the Michigan Department of Energy, Labor, and Economic Growth, Michigan Works! is a free service to both employers and job seekers.
 Services include screening and hiring programs, on-the-job training funds, Worker Opportunity Tax Credits and ongoing training strategies.
 Marshall is part of Michigan Works!
 Southwest, serving Branch, Calhoun, Kalamazoo and St. Joseph Counties.